Our Vision and Mission

 - Technology support for libraries

 - Supplemental library materials in print and digital formats

 - Interlibrary loan delivery

 - Statistical coordination and reporting to State and Federal authorities.

 - The Region also provides library leadership, professional guidance, continuing education, library technology support, and assistance in collection development to supplement locally owned materials.

-In order to provide these services and others to public libraries in 8 counties, the Red River Regional Library has five staff members in the following positions: Regional Director, Assistant Director (Part-Time), Administrative Assistant, Technical Services Assistant, and Library Information Systems Specialist.
+In order to provide these services and others to public libraries in 8 counties, the Red River Regional Library has five staff members in the following positions: Regional Director, Assistant Director, Administrative Assistant, Technical Services Assistant, and Library Information Systems Specialist.

 Over the past 66 years, the Regional Library helped provide enrichment for public library services for the citizens of the area.
 The Region started with a few small collections in libraries located in inadequate buildings with limited service hours.
 The Regional Library provided needed bookmobile and rural library book deposit services to multiple locations in eight counties.
 Today, the Region provides services to 13 public libraries helping enrich larger more diverse material collections in more spacious facilities, with longer public service hours per week.
 The Red River Region’s Official Public Service Area Population is approximately 559,000.
 Technology support continues to be a major component of our services.

 Without any doubt Regional services along with increased State, federal and local funding has increased the quality of public library services to all Tennesseans.
 The future roadmap of Red River Region shows a continuation of progressive and positive improvements to the public libraries that it serves in conjunction with the Tennessee State Library and Archives.

 Administrative Services Assistant